A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Results of Simulations and Experiments

-Next, simulations were performed to analyze the impact of CMP parameter, $\mathbf{P}_{ssp}$, on walking stability for both scenarios (a) and (b).
+Next, simulations were performed to analyze the impact of the CMP parameter $\mathbf{P}_{ssp}$ on walking stability for both scenarios (a) and (b).
 Here, our CP offset calculation method (\ref{eq/b_nom}) was used.
-For the comparison simulations, the CMP parameter \cite{khadiv2016step, khadiv2020walking, kim2023foot} that assumed the point foot was compared with our method, and the results are presented in Table \ref{table/stepping cmp}.
-In both scenarios (a) and (b), the point foot assumption resulted in larger errors compared to our method.
-The reason is that the point foot assumption fails to accurately reflect the CMP position acting on a robot with large feet, thus ignoring the causal relationship between the predicted CP end-of-step and the CMP, which operates based on LIPFM dynamics.
-As a result, the CP end-of-step is inaccurately predicted, and CP offset control based on this CP end-of-step leads to a deterioration of walking stability during walking.
-On the other hand, our approach calculates the CMP parameter based on the control inputs of CP--MPC in (\ref{eq/stepping_CMP input}), which accurately reflects the robot's CMP compared to the point foot assumption, enabling accurate prediction of CP end-of-step.
+For the comparison simulations, the fixed CMP that assumed the point foot \cite{khadiv2016step, khadiv2020walking, kim2023foot} was compared with our method, and the results are presented in Table \ref{table/stepping cmp}.
+In both scenarios (a) and (b), the fixed CMP under the point foot assumption resulted in larger errors compared to our method. {The reason is that the point foot assumption assumes the CMP to act at the center of the foot during SSP, which fails to accurately reflect the CMP position for the robot with large feet.
+As a result, the CP end-of-step is inaccurately predicted, and CP offset control based on this prediction leads to a deterioration of walking stability.
+On the other hand, our approach calculates the CMP parameter by accurately approximating series of CP--MPC control inputs during the SSP to a single point.
+This enables the accurate prediction of CP end-of-step by reflecting the tendencies of the CMP acting on the robot.}

 In conclusion, it is important to adopt appropriate parameters for the stepping controller to enhance the overall stability of walking.